Click here to listen to a reading of this blog:

-NDT (natural desiccated thyroid) is one kind of thyroid medication, often deemed the most effective by thyroid patients who have tried both T4-only synthetics such as Levothyroxine or Synthroid as well as NDT.
-There are many different brands, including Armour, all of which can viewed here.
+NDT (natural desiccated thyroid) is one kind of thyroid medication, often deemed the most effective by thyroid patients who have tried both T4-only synthetics (such as Levothyroxine or Synthroid) and NDT.

 What is NDT?